Skip to main content

 11. Categorize as: Automatically categorize filtered emails, allowing you to choose between the different inboxes (Primary, Promotions, Social, or others).

-12. Also apply filter to matching conversations: Applies the conditions you have selected to every email in your account that meets the filter criteria you set.
+12. Also apply filter to matching conversations: This applies the conditions you have selected to every email in your account that meets the filter criteria you set.

 How to edit and delete Gmail Filters